 Getting started and putting the system together

 By definition, digital signage delivers multimedia content on displays such as LCD, LED or video wall screens.
-The system is fed by a playback device (media player) that is connected to a large digital screen.
+Your large digital screen is connected to a playback device (media player).
 This happens with an assist from content management software.

 Knowing this, it becomes pretty easy to see that all you really need is an LCD or LED screen, a PC and access to a hard-wire or wireless network connection.
 Again, keep your scale in mind when shopping for these items.
 You don’t need to cover a football stadium or Times Square, you just need to deliver good content to your customers.